LiliumErgo/lens/README.md

 ### Usage

-#### Minting
+#### Mint

-1. Run `java -jar minting-for-dummies-<version>.jar --mint <network-type> <token-name> <token-description> <token-content> <token-content-link> <input-box-id> <wallet-address> <mnemonic>`
+1. Run `java -jar lens-<version>.jar --mint <network-type> <mint-type> <mnemonic> <wallet-address>`
 2. `<network-type>` is the network you want to use to execute this transaction, either `"mainnet"` or `"testnet"`.
 If you select testnet, please make sure the requisite command-line arguments are valid testnet arguments.
-3. `<token-name` is the name of the token you would like your NFT to have.
-4. `<token-description>` is the brief description of the token.
-5. `<token-content>` is the image data/file representing the NFT, this will be hashed in the project.
-6. `<token-content-link>` is a link to the image for everyone to look at.
-7. `<input-box-id>` is the box id of the input box to the issuer creation transaction.
-The created issuer box will become the input to the minting transaction itself.
-The transaction id of the issuer box will become the token id of your token.
-Note that this project assumes all addresses involved are your P2PK address.
-8. `<wallet-address>` is the wallet address under which the input eUTXO box belongs to.
-Make sure this box contains MORE than 0.112 ERG.
-Note, please make sure that the address used is the first address created from your wallet, not any other derived address.
+3. `<mint-type>` is the mint type, either `"single"` or `"collection"`.
-9. `<mnemonic>` is the seed phrase used in the creation of your wallet.
-This is needed for signing the minting transaction.
+4. `<mnemonic>` is your seed phrase used for signing all the required transactions.
-10. Please insert command-line arguments as strings with `""`
+5. `<wallet-address>` is the address where all your funds come from and where the NFTs will go.
+This should correspond to the mnemonic, but it can be a derived address if you wish.
+6. Please make sure to place the NFT metadata file within the `data` folder and call it `nft_metadata.json`.
+If you are doing a collection mint, please include the collection metadata in a file called `collection_metadata.json`.
-11. If the transaction is submitted successfully to the network, a link to see the transaction on the explorer will be displayed.
+7. If the transaction is submitted successfully to the network, a link to see the transaction on the explorer will be displayed.
 Wait until the transaction is confirmed to see token details displayed.

-#### Printing
+#### Print

-1. Run `java -jar --print <network-type> <box-type> <box-id>`
+1. Run `java -jar lens-<version>.jar --print <network-type> <box-type> <box-id>`
 2. `<network-type>` is the network you want to use to execute this transaction, either `"mainnet"` or `"testnet"`.
 If you select testnet, please make sure the requisite command-line arguments are valid testnet arguments.
 3. `<box-type>` is the token mint box type, one of: `"eip4issuance"`, `"eip24issuer"`, `"eip34issuer"`.
 4. `<box-id>` is the box id of the box you want to print, corresponding to the box-type parameter.

 #### Snapshot

-1. Run `java -jar --snapshot <network-type> <collection-id>`
+1. Run `java -jar lens-<version>.jar --snapshot <network-type> <collection-id>`
 2. `<network-type>` is the network you want to use to execute this transaction, either `"mainnet"` or `"testnet"`.
 If you select testnet, please make sure the requisite command-line arguments are valid testnet arguments.
 3. `<collection-id>` is the collection token id.